plone/guillotina/docs/source/training/asyncio.md

 - All requests are thrown on thread loop
 - Since we don’t block on network traffic, we can juggle many requests at the same time
-- Modern web application servers connect with many different services that can potentially block on network traffic — BAD
+- Modern web application servers connect with many different services that can potentially block on network traffic — **BAD**
-- Limiting factor is maxed out CPU, not costly thread switching between requests — GOOD
+- Limiting factor is maxed out CPU, not costly thread switching between requests — **GOOD**

 ### Where is network traffic used?

 - Web Client/App Server
 - App Server/Database
-- App Server/Caching(redis)
+- App Server/Caching(Redis)
 - App Server/OAUTH
 - App Server/Cloud storage
-- App Server/APIs(gdrive, m$, slack, etc)
+- App Server/APIs(Google Drive, Microsoft, Slack, etc)

 ### Implementation details

-In order to benefit, the whole stack needs to be asyncio-aware.
+To benefit, the whole stack needs to be asyncio-aware.

 Anywhere in your application server that is not and does network traffic WILL BLOCK all other connections while it is doing its network traffic